Opinion: Even if You Hate the Idea, Windows Users Should Want Windows 10 S To Succeed

 A well-known Microsoft's shill.
 Just read some of his articles on Ars Technica, they sound like vulgar TV commercials.

-Not really because it stifles competitive pricing (Score:4, Insightful)
+Not really because it stifles competitive pricing (Score:5, Insightful)

 Since you're restricted to one store it stifles competitive pricing for apps and games.